robbert-vdh/yabridge/README.md

 # yabridge

 Yet Another way to use Windows VST2 plugins in Linux VST hosts.
-The main motivation behind this project was to create a VST bridge that is easy to debug while providing the best possible plugin compatibility by being as transparent as possible.
+This project aims to be as transparent as possible to achieve the best possible plugin compatibility while also being easy to debug and maintain.

 ## TODOs